-A few days spent wandering Williamsburg, Brooklyn, offer a slower-paced and less frantic side of New York with an artsy vibe.
+A few days spent wandering Williamsburg, Brooklyn, offer a slower-paced side of New York with an artsy and cosmopolitan vibe.

 New York City can be intimidating, impersonal and nearly impossible to cover in just a few days.
 But for the people who live there, the city is a lot smaller.
 It often consists of the few blocks around their homes: the local grocer, the late-night pizza joint and nearby park.

-And when you’re visiting New York, taking on the city in smaller, more manageable bites lets you better savor that local atmosphere.
+And when you’re visiting New York, taking on the city in a more manageable bites lets you savor that local atmosphere.

-I spend the rest of my trip in Brooklyn and take a slow afternoon to wander its niche perfume shops, cozy cafes and bookstores.
-Am I missing out by neglecting Manhattan and its famous downtown?
-It doesn’t feel that way.
+Brooklyn has niche perfume shops, cozy cafes and bookstores.
+Are you missing out by neglecting Manhattan and its famous downtown?
+It won’t feel that way.

 And the ethnicities in Williamsburg give the neighbourhood a vibrant and cosmopolitan feel, along with great street food.
 There are Hasidim Jews and Puerto Ricans in South Williamsburg, and Poles and Italians in the North Side, among many others.

 Brooklyn is all the more desirable now because of the waterfront district.
-After a decline in industry left many warehouses decrepit and vacant, the district was rezoned in 2005 to allow residential buildings.
+A decline in industry left many warehouses decrepit and vacant.
+And the district was rezoned in 2005 to allow residential buildings.

 The glittering Williamsburg Bridge connects the Lower East Side of Manhattan with Williamsburg.